KateJohnson/academic-kickstart/content/author/admin/_index.md

 # List qualifications (such as academic degrees)
 [[education.courses]]
-  course = "PhD Candidate in Pharmaceutical Sciences" institution = "University of British Columbia" year = 2020
+  course = "PhD in Pharmaceutical Sciences" institution = "University of British Columbia" year = 2020